-Third parties are given the opportunity under Law No. 3959/2011, as amended (the Competition Law) to play an important role in the application of Greek merger control rules.
+Third parties are given the opportunity under Law No. 3959/2011 on the Protection of Free Competition, as amended (the Competition Law) to play an important role in the application of Greek merger control rules.
 The Directorate General of Competition may address questions to third parties, such as competitors or customers.
 These should be replied to within five days, and the Competition Law provides for fines for those who do not comply.

-The Competition Commission (the Commission) may invite any third party to the hearing before it if it decides that its participation will contribute to the examination of the case.
-In addition, any third party, natural or legal person may intervene in the proceedings by submitting written pleadings at least five days before the hearing.
+The Competition Commission (the Commission) may invite any third party to the hearing before it if it decides that such a third party's participation will contribute to the examination of the case.
+In addition, any third party (natural or legal person) may intervene in the proceedings by submitting written pleadings at least five days before the hearing.